 As parents, we all have one thing in common – no matter the circumstances, every child is undoubtedly a gift in his or her own special way.
-My wife, Dorothy, and I are fortunate enough to have experienced that twice in our lives, more recently (if you would call 24 years recent) with our daughter Carly, but for the first time with our son, Andrew John Ward, Jr.
+My wife, Dorothy, and I are fortunate enough to have experienced that twice in our lives, more recently with our daughter Carly, but for the first time with our son, Andrew John Ward, Jr.

 I’m a businessman.
 I thought I’d mastered the poker face – maybe not literally, but rest assured figuratively.
 Give me something you didn’t expect and I’d make you believe I’d been planning for it for years.
 It’s just the nature of what I do.
 But during early 1991, in a pediatric office at Hershey Medical Center, my son was given a diagnosis that would call any parent’s bluff – our now 3-year-old gift was autistic.

 4 in 10,000 – that was the incident rate of autism at the time.
 No one knew what autism was.
 Truthfully, no one had really even heard of it, studied it, or most certainly planned for it.
 With a quick dismissal, Dorothy and I were told our silent son would never read, write, talk, or type.
 Admittedly, we left the office with that all too familiar question of “Where do we go from here?”